zfleeman/ffmpeg4discord/README.md

     - Compresses the entire video if the first six characters of the file's name aren't numeric.

 ### JSON Configuration
 If your encoding job will always be the same, you can reference a JSON configuration file instead of passing a long list of arguments to the command line.
+If you use the configuration JSON and supply a duplicate flag, the flag will be used over the JSON value.
+For example, if `"target_filesize"` is a key in your JSON _and_ `--target-filesize` (or `-s`) has been supplied in the command line, the value you give the command line will be used.

 ```
 {
-    "target_filesize": 8.0,
+    "target_filesize": 10.0,
-    "audio_br": 96,
-    "crop": "",
-    "output": "",
-    "resolution": "",
+    "resolution": "1280x720",
     "codec": "libx264",
-    "times": {
     "from": "00:00:00",
     "to": "00:00:40"
-    }
 }
 ```